tc39/notes/es9/2018-03/mar-21.md

 DE: that's besides the point.

-RJE: Ok Yk, we're done, API?

 API: From the user point of view, we gave TypeScript to thousands of peoples, one of the decisions that came into play was jumping into the compiled language what's the safety valve?
 If you have to escape, because a problem happens, what's the out?
 The decision that sealed the deal was that the output is just JavaScript.
 That was good enough.
 I can't speak for everyone,, but people don't speak of it as a different language— Generally, people don't think of it as a different language.
 People want to program in JS.

-RJE: OK, DH last question?

 DH: Not a question, I missed the first couple minutes, I don't really understand what the problem statement is.
 I definitely I would be very sad to see the 1JS sentament to lose mind share.
 It's not a precise concept, but We're here to do standardization, so we are the central point, naturally that's a broadining and widening thing over time.
 That means that we'll scale the way we work, but if we fragment the development space (???), some of these working groups Ideally, there's a nice evolution where we can keep evolving where we work and coordinating how we work so there's some cohesion in a single spec.
 Last couple of related poitns: It feels to me a lot of what we're describing as stuff we can't standardize as either a failure or a success of the process.
 It's relevant to the work we do, so it's not finalized and we have to allow for that ambiguous middle state, Just because something's not standardized doesn't mean we have to split it off in a separate space.
 We tend to split out from the main trunk—but They often don't end well, There's stuff like Annex-B, there's E4X, and the whole thing that lead to 1JS in the first place.
 There's an alternate universe, where I don't know what's meant by 2JS, but whatever it is I don't like it.

-RJE: Anything else on this topic?

 DE: This has been interesting, but we don't really want to splinter JS.
 Maybe this will feed into other proposals.

-RJE: We have 15ish minutes left.

 #### Conclusion/Resolution

--- "this has been an interesting discussion;" no consensus needed.
+- "this has been an interesting discussion;" no consensus needed.

 We discussed this morning if we wanted any clarification about Class related conversations.